 Official VirtualBox Home Page: virtualbox.org

 Tibo’s Portable VirtualBox Zip: Tibo’s Portable Version of VirtualBox

-How to Install and run VirtualBox from USB (portably)
+How to Make VirtualBox Run from USB (portably)

 - Download Tibo’s VirtualBox zip.

 - Extract the contents from the zip to your USB Flash Drive.